Top Challenges Facing U.S. Higher Education

 - College Mergers and Acquisitions: Schools with little brand‐name recognition and low endowments may not be able to effectively navigate the impact of decreased domestic and international student enrollments and decreased state funding.
 Some institutions may choose to merge to save money, add depth or breadth to their operations, or supplement resources.

-For more higher education trends and approaches to change management, including strategies some CAOs are taking to increase institutional value, visit our Resources page.
+For higher education trends and approaches to change management, visit our Resources page.

 Subscribe today to Enrollment Management Report for proven solutions to admit, recruit, and retain high-quality students.